Antoniaina/Antoniaina/README.md

 ## Hi there 👋

+I'm passionate about **embedded systems** and I love building things.
+I enjoy creating and learning new stuff.

+>> Just a quiet thinker who asked too many questions about technology
 <!--
 **Antoniaina/Antoniaina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.